Islander Girls Basketball Camps

 Head Coach Royce Chadwick

-Royce Chadwick enters his sixth season at the helm of the Islanders women’s basketball program.
-He enters his 34th year as a head coach with a career record of 622-391 (.614), as well as a 61-79 mark on the Island.
+Royce Chadwick enters his eigth season at the helm of the Texas A&M University-Corpus Christi Women’s Basketball program and his 38th overall year as a head coach, sporting a career record of 660-418 (.615) along with an 97-117 (.442) mark on the Island.

 He also played a major role in the upswing of attendance at Marshall games.
-He saw a school-record 7,017 fans come through the turnstiles for a matchup with SEC foe Kentucky in 2004, marking the fourth consecutive season that the Herd had the highest-attended game in the conference.
+Chadwick saw a school-record 7,017 fans come through the turnstiles for a matchup with SEC foe Kentucky in 2004, marking the fourth consecutive season that the Herd had the highest-attended game in the conference.
 In his first season at Marshall, the team saw a 251 percent increase in attendance.

 Chadwick is the proud father of two daughters, Kasi and Kelsi.